cceh/capitularia-lucene-tools/README.rst

 Sorting Value Source
 --------------------

-The value source generates a string that can be used as a key to sort strings correctly like this:
+The value source generates strings that sort correctly when used as keys, like this:

 #. paris-bn-lat-4638
 #. paris-bn-lat-10528